ax.plot

 Rendering

-ax.plot.render.plot_config_to_html(plot_config: AxPlotConfig, plot_module_name: str = 'ax.plot', plot_resources: Dict[Enum, str] = {AxPlotTypes.GENERIC: 'generic_plotly.js'}, inject_helpers: bool = False) str[source]
+ax.plot.render.plot_config_to_html(plot_config: AxPlotConfig, plot_module_name: str = 'ax.plot', plot_resources: dict[Enum, str] = {AxPlotTypes.GENERIC: 'generic_plotly.js'}, inject_helpers: bool = False) str[source]

 Generate HTML + JS corresponding from a plot config.